 Our experiential and research-informed program in Elementary Education prepares you to work with children in first- through sixth-grades, ready to teach in all subject areas.
 We're grounded in theory, research and best practices, and our graduates work in a wide variety of linguistic, socio-economic and cultural contexts.
 You'll learn about multicultural curriculum and instruction, classroom management, educational technology, special education, assessment, educational philosophy and psychology.
 We are accredited nationally by the Council for the Accreditation of Educator Preparation and approved by the Illinois State Board of Education.

-- Grades of C or better in specific coursework.
+- Grades of C- or better are required in specific major courses.

 The NIU College of Education embeds diverse, real-world learning opportunities in elementary education, offering you valuable experiences you won't get anywhere else.

 - You'll have four field experiences prior to student teaching, each focusing on a specific element of education, including literacy and teaching learners from diverse backgrounds.

 - If you choose to live in Stevenson Towers' T.E.A.C.H.
 House, home to students pursuing any area of teacher licensure, you'll interact with teacher licensure faculty as well as peers with similar professional aspirations.

 - Our Educate and Engage Program provides hands-on experiences close and far from home.
 Educate Global sends selected students to China to teach English.
 Educate U.S. allows selected students to travel to the Houston Independent School District in Texas for an all-expenses-paid week during which they practice their skills and broaden their perspectives.
 Educate Local provides opportunities to volunteer, observe and participate in various campus, community and educational settings.

 LTIC 301 Teaching with a Multicultural Perspective (3)